BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

    height = 334
 %}

-On the one hand, the input field cannot be optimized just for entering a single format.
-On the other hand, it is highly unlikely that users type in the more complex address types.
-We can find a balance of allowing diverse input, while also optimizing for entering address types that are designed for manual input.
+While it is unlikely that users will type in the more complex address types, an address input field should not be restricted to only accepting a single address type.
+In this example, a single input field is capable of accepting a variety of different formats, and it provides feedback to the user about what they have entered.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/human-readable-addresses/input.png"